-The Serengeti is probably Africa’s most famous game reserve and is an absolutely outstanding place to see game.
-Its name comes from the Maasai word ‘siringet’ meaning ‘endless plains’ – and this is a perfect description; its vast expanse does indeed seem never-ending and is simply covered in game.
+The Serengeti is probably Africa’s most famous National Park and is an absolutely outstanding place to see wildlife.
+Its name comes from the Maasai word ‘siringet’ meaning ‘endless plains’ and this is a perfect description; its vast expanse does indeed seem never-ending and the savannah is alive with game.

 The Serengeti’s most prolific animal species is the wildebeest with an estimated 1.5 million spread across its plains.
 Also in great numbers are zebra, Thomson’s gazelle, Grant’s gazelle, impala, topi, kongoni, eland, giraffe, buffalo and warthog.
 There are dik-dik, klipspringer, roan, oribi, waterbuck and oryx too.
 The Serengeti is home to a few black rhino although they are in a restricted part of the park.
 Elephant tend to stick to the northern and western parts of the park as they do not favour the open plains.
 Predators here are prolific: hundreds of lion and a healthy population of cheetah and leopard.
 Spotted hyenas, golden jackals, bat-eared foxes and black-backed jackals, civet, serval, genet and African wild-cat are also regularly seen.

 Measuring around 14 miles in diameter, the Ngorongoro Crater is the world’s largest intact volcanic caldera and is home to a remarkable diversity of animals including dense populations of large mammals.